tydeno/Ploto/README.md

 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

-# How to:
+# How to
-If you want to use PlotoSpawner follow along:
+If you want to use Ploto follow along.

 ## Spawn Plots
 1. Make sure your Out and TempDrives are named accordingly